|Last updated: January 2019

 Suggested citation: Freeman, B. 11.11 Internet promotion.
 In Scollo, MM and Winstanley, MH [editors].
 Tobacco in Australia: Facts and issues.
 Melbourne: Cancer Council Victoria; 2019.
 Available from: http://www.tobaccoinaustralia.org.au/chapter-11-advertising/11-11-internet-promotion

-Just as tobacco company marketers have infiltrated youth-friendly venues, it is conceivable that they have a presence on youth-friendly websites.
-While the Internet is being used to sell cigarettes,1 its largely unregulated status holds much potential as a vehicle for both promoting smoking and advertising tobacco products.
-The 2008 US National Cancer Institute monograph on the role of the media in promoting and preventing tobacco use highlights the lack of research in the area of internet-based tobacco advertising and promotion.2 The Internet is an ideal platform for tobacco companies to pursue their promotional ambitions and to exploit the unprecedented opportunities that interactive cyberspace provides to marketers.3 The Internet provides a continually evolving range of technologically innovative means for tobacco companies to keep favourable associations with smoking and particular brands in consumers’ minds.
+Tobacco company marketers have a long history of infiltrating youth-friendly media and entertainment—the Internet is no exception.
+The largely unregulated status of the Internet holds much potential as a vehicle for both promoting smoking and advertising tobacco products.
+One of the first studies (US data from 2004) tracking online exposure to tobacco content showed that adolescents are consistently exposed to tobacco-related content on the Internet through their normal webpage viewing.1 The 2008 US National Cancer Institute [NCI] monograph on the role of the media in promoting and preventing tobacco use highlighted the lack of research in the area of internet-based tobacco advertising and promotion.2 Since the NCI publication, a burgeoning field of research has examined how the Internet is an ideal platform for tobacco companies to pursue their promotional ambitions and to exploit the unprecedented opportunities that interactive online channels provide to marketers.3 The Internet provides a continually evolving range of technologically innovative means for tobacco companies to keep favourable associations with smoking and particular brands in consumers’ minds.

 ‘Social media and other types of user-generated content sites are growing at a phenomenal rate.
 Because of this, earlier this year we reminded our employees, agencies and service providers of our long-standing rules, to ensure that they were in no doubt about their existing obligations and responsibilities as they apply to this relatively new and growing medium.